The Natural History of Cheese Mites

 They are right on the border of what is visible and invisible.
-If you look really close at a piece of aged cheese, it’s possible to see them, barely.
+If you look very closely at a piece of aged cheese, it’s possible to see them, barely.
 The more “artisanal” the cheese, the better the chance that they are there: living within tiny burrows on the rind proportionally the size of giant caves.
 Go ahead, look for yourself (see video below) at a time-lapse video of an American cheddar from the Nikon Small World in Motion Competition.
 Welcome to the natural world of a cheese mite—your kitchen counter.

 Cheese mites are arachnids; along with their close relatives the spiders and scorpions, mites are among the creepiest creatures in the animal kingdom.
 Several species of mites from the genera Tyrophagus and Arcarus live in and on cheese, including the flour mite, Acarus siro.
 The species with the official common name “cheese mite” is Tyrophagus casei.
 Like the more famous dust mites, adult cheese mites mites are tiny, round organisms, measuring no more than a few hundred micrometers long.
 They have a life cycle that lasts around 15 days, including truly microscopic egg, larval and nymphal stages.